GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - Where does document search happen in the **chatFlow**?
 - Where are the results of that document search used?
-- Find the corresponding code
+- Find the corresponding code.
-  > **Hint**: Both the prompt and the flow include the term "docSearch" in them

 #### Perform comparative analysis